Provar

 Above: Adding a new web service connection.

-Create a new script with the connection and drag Web Request API from the Test Palette and drop to the test script.
+Create a new script with the connection drag Web Request API from the Test Palette and drop to the test script.

 Add a new Part